WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 | iPad/Tablet Charger             | 5V      | ~2A      | 10W     |
 | Netduino                        | 5V      | 40mA     | 0.2W    |

+### Wattage == Power

+Because wattage describes the total amount work a current can do, it's often referred to as _power_.

 ## Review

  * The amount of work electricity can do is described in terms of _amperage_ and _voltage_.